-The Most Popular English Language Tests for Students Applying to UK Universities
+Popular English Tests for Applying to UK Unis

 So, you’re wanting to come and study in the UK?
 What a great choice!

 To live and study here you need an English Language test as a requirement if you’re an international student, so get ready to do some studying!

 There are plenty of English language tests available to develop your knowledge, and we’re here to help you pick which one’s best for you.

 So, let’s take a look at the most popular English language tests for those students who want to live and study in the UK!

 Difficulty Rating- Medium